Global employers highly value advanced analytical skills in finance and economics.

 You'll develop a range of transferable skills during the course, including:

-You should have at least a 2:1 degree from a UK university, in which economics and mathematics or statistics was a component, or the equivalent from a non-UK university.
+You should have at least a 2:1 undergraduate degree in economics in which mathematics or statistics was a component.

 If your native language is not English, you must provide evidence of your English language ability: